langwidlow/ucihardataset/README.md

 2. Codebook.md
 3. run_analysis.R

-The codebook list the variables (type, units) in the data table "tidyset" that results from sourcing the run_analysis.R script.
+The codebook list the variables (type, units) in the data table "UCIHARtidyDataSet" that results from sourcing the run_analysis.R script.
 The codebook also describes the process used to prepare a tidy data set from the raw data.
 The details for code operations is commented in the run_analysis.R.

 run_analysis.R is the script that performs the operations to output a tidy data set.
 Prior to running the script you will need to download the data file here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 This script also assumes you have set your working directory to the "UCI HAR Dataset" folder from the extracted zip.

-Included below is quote describing the original research and data collection.
+Included below is quote from the researchers describing the data collection.
 Further information can be found in the file download.

 "==================================================================
 Human Activity Recognition Using Smartphones Dataset